Rakuen (video game)

 Rakuen is a 2017 adventure video game, created by Laura Shigihara.
 It was built using the RPG Maker XP engine and released on May 10, 2017.
 It is a sprite-based exploration game, in which text boxes serve as the primary conduit for communication.
 The name "Rakuen" is translated from Japanese as "paradise."
-The game is currently available for Mac OS X, Linux, and Windows.
-The game has an estimated run time of around 10–12 hours.
-The game is completely free of combat.
+The game is currently available for Mac OS X, Linux, Windows, and Nintendo Switch.

+The game has an estimated run time of around 10–12 hours and is completely free of combat.

 On May 10, 2022, the fifth anniversary of the game's release, Shigihara announced on her live Twitch channel that the game was in the process of being ported to mobile operating systems.
-A Nintendo Switch port, developed by Leeble Forest, is scheduled to be released on March 23, 2023.
-A direct spinoff, Mr. Saitou, is scheduled to be released on March 24, 2023.
+A Nintendo Switch port, developed by Leeble Forest, was released on March 23, 2023.
+A direct spinoff, Mr. Saitou, was released on March 24, 2023.

 Plot

-A boy is laid up in a hospital ward and is visited by his mother everyday.
+A boy is laid up in a hospital ward and is visited by his mother every day.
 The mother brings a book with her to read to him, called Rakuen.
 It is a story about a magical land that is inhabited by a creature that grants wishes known as the Guardian of the Forest.
 The mother reveals a secret to the boy that the book's world is real and they can visit it together.
 The boy asks his mom if they can visit the storybook world so he can ask the Guardian of the Forest to grant him one wish.
 In order to receive the wish, the boy must complete a set of challenges.
 The boy's main task is to collect pieces of music for new friends that he makes throughout the game, placing music at the center of the story.
 As the boy is exploring through the game he comes across an entrance to a parallel fantasy, one that is intimately connected to the real world.
 He meets really strange characters during his endeavor, (a grumpy onion and a pretentious rose).
 The boy also undertakes quests on behalf of the hospital patients and their fantasy-world avatars.
 Some of those quests include searching for lost items, collecting needed items, and figuring out logic puzzles while following basic instructions.
 The rewards earned from these quests is that your new friends achieve happiness, as in you feel rewarded for the end of their distress.